MikePacey/Lancaster-HEC/docs/software/stata.rst

   module avail stata

 Once the chosen module is added, Stata can then be invoked within a job script with the stata-mp command.
-See `envmods`_ for more details on environment modules.
+See the section on `Environment Modules <envmods>`_ for more details.

 A simple serial batch job script for Stata
 ------------------------------------------